CNES/EleFits/doc/breaking_changes.md

 ### Introduction

+The brand new feature brought by version 5.0 is the support for multidimensional columns.
+This has a few impacts on the public API (e.g. the columns now have a dimension and shape), most of which are backward compatible (but not all of them).

+In order to accomodate multidimensional columns, data classes (including `Raster`) were refactored.
-Version 5.0 brings a lot of improvements related to performance and flexibility.
+The refactoring brings a lot of improvements related to performance and flexibility.
-Most changes have only limited impact on the interface, but there are enough "minor changes" to justify bumping the major version digit.
-Many changes in the API (including the additional template parameters, see below) won't even impact user codes.
+Yet, most changes in the API (including the additional template parameters, see below) won't even impact user codes.

+### Column entries have a shape instead of repeat count

+Variable `ColumnInfo::repeatCount` becomes method `ColumnInfo::repeatCount()`.

+**Rationale**

+The repeat count is not sufficient to describe multidimensional entries, while having both a repeat count and shape would be unsafe.

+**Impact on client code**

+No impact at construction.

+To read the repeat count value, use `ColumnInfo::repeatCount()` instead of `ColumnInfo::repeatCount`.

+To update the repeat count, use `Column::reshape()`.

 ### PtrRaster constructor change